- Academic Eligibility

 - a faculty devoted to improving education through research, teaching, and outreach

-- STEM integration in a comprehensive School of Education
+- an emphasis on science, math, and technology within a comprehensive School of Education

 - graduates with expertise in content fields and related pedagogical knowledge and skills